liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 >
 >We implemented tighter throttling limits on background apps (migration, DLP, and backup solutions) during weekday daytime hours.
 You should expect that these apps achieve limited throughput during these times.
 However, **during evening and weekend hours** for the region, the service is ready to process a higher volume of requests from background apps.
 >
 > **Can Microsoft turn off the throttle to help me with migration?** **No.** Throttling is in place to protect the reliability and availability of the service.
 Throttling rules can't be disabled or suspended.
 Opening a support ticket doesn't lift throttle.
-See the [FAQ and Troubleshooting](#faq-and-troubleshooting) section for additional information.
+For more information, see the [FAQ and Troubleshooting](#faq-and-troubleshooting).

 ## Performance guidance for Migration Manager and SPMT